 This post may contain affiliate links, which helps us to continue providing relevant content and we receive a small commission at no cost to you.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read the full disclosure here.

 60k salary is a good hourly wage when you think about it.

 When you get your first job and you are making just above minimum wage like $15 an hour, making over $50,000 a year seems like it would provide amazing opportunities for you.
 Right?

-The median household income is $68,703 in 2019 and increased by 6.8% from the previous year (source).
-Think of it as a bell curve with $68K at the top; median means half of the population makes less than that and half makes more money.
+The median household income is $67,521 in 2020 and decreased by 2.9% from the previous year (source).
+Think of it as a bell curve with $67500 at the top; median means half of the population makes less than that and half makes more money.

 The average income in the U.S. is $48,672 for a 40-hour workweek; that is an increase of 4% from the previous year (source).
 That means if you take everyone’s income and divided the money out evenly between all of the people.

 But, the question remains can you truly live off 60,000 per year in today’s society.
 The question you want to ask all of your friends is $60000 per year a good salary.

 In this post, we are going to dive into everything that you need to know about a $60000 salary including hourly pay and a sample budget on how to spend and save your money.

 These key facts will help you with money management and learn how much per hour $60k is as well as what you make per month, weekly, and biweekly.